SAC APPLICATIONS ARE OPEN THROUGH FRIDAY, APRIL 15TH

 The Democracy Initiative seeks to engage students who are passionate, thoughtful, and civic-minded.
 Diverse perspectives are central to the objectives of the Democracy Initiative, and this is reflected in the Student Advisory Council selections.
 To this end, the Initiative encourages applications from students in any and all fields of study at the university, and welcomes students from a range of backgrounds and beliefs.

 Full time undergraduate students at the University are eligible to serve on the council.
-Council members must have at least one full academic year remaining in their course of study, to allow them to serve a full term on the council, and must remain in good academic standing with their major departments.
+Council members must have at least one full academic year remaining in their undergraduate course of study, to allow them to serve a full term on the council, and must remain in good academic standing with their major departments.

 - Council members serve a term of one academic year (fall through spring)